-- Be at least 18 years of age with no physical or mental impairments that would interfere with providing Adult Foster Care services.
+- Be at least 18 years of age with no physical or mental impairments that would interfere with the provision of Adult Foster Care services.

 - Able to provide physician’s clearance to perform the requirements of the caregiver role.

-- Be a relative, friend or person in the community who is willing to live with the client and provide the needed care.
-A caregiver cannot be a client’s spouse or legal guardian.
+- Be a relative, friend or person in the community who is willing to live with the member/client and provide the needed care. *A Caregiver cannot be a member’s/client’s spouse or legal guardian.

-- Agrees to provide assistance, supervision and hands-on care as needed, according to the client’s individual care plan.
-A caregiver must ensure the AFC client’s safety and well-being at all times.
+- Agree to provide assistance, supervision and hands-on care as needed, according to the member’s/client’s personalized care plan.
+Caregivers must ensure the AFC member’s/client’s safety and well-being at all times.

-- Agree to a criminal background check (CORI).
+- Agree to a sex offender background and criminal background (CORI) checks.

-- Provide private bedroom with a window and door for each client
+- Provide private bedroom with a window and door for each member/client.